ASvyatkovskiy/BigDataCourse/README.md

 ### Install Apache Spark on your laptop

-Install Apache Spark 1.6.1 or later on your laptop.
+Install Apache Spark 1.6.1 on your laptop.
 Here are some instructions on how to do that:
-1) Go to the Spark download page: http://spark.apache.org/downloads.html select a prebuilt distribution you need.
+1) Go to the Spark download page: http://spark.apache.org/downloads.html select a prebuilt distribution: http://d3kbcqa49mib13.cloudfront.net/spark-1.6.1-bin-hadoop2.6.tgz

 Download and unpack it, then proceed to the step 2).
-Alternatively, install and build a custom Spark distribution from source:
+Alternatively, one can install and build a custom Spark distribution from source:

 ```bash
 git clone git://github.com/apache/spark.git